NIKOLENKO-TE/ALLCOM_QA/README.md

 :neckbeard: Willingness to learn new testing methodologies and technologies.
 Commitment to continuous improvement of skills and knowledge.

+##  Problems and Challenges
+1. **Data Validation Instability**
+   Issues arose during testing, revealing that certain tests associated with data validation exhibit instability due to fluctuations in the interface.

+2. **Asynchronous Operations Challenge**
+   Tests linked to asynchronous operations, such as updating registration status, necessitate additional configurations for stable execution.

+3. **Expansion of Test Coverage**
+   While the existing suite covers a substantial portion of the functionality, there's a need to extend testing scenarios for comprehensive project coverage.

 ## Result
 <img align="center" src="https://i.ibb.co/BzxgKXb/readme.png" alt="screenshot"/>
 :mailbox_with_mail: If you have questions or suggestions, please contact me at `nikoloenkote@gmail.com`.

 ### Contacts